Digital Humanism Fellowship

 Selection

 The finalists are selected by a jury of experts.
-Applicants are notified of the jury decision in due time.
+Applicants will be notified of the jury’s decision in the spring semester of 2024.
 The jury is not required to publicly justify its decisions or provide applicants with individual feedback on their applications.

 In Cooperation with